|Technologies||solar energy grid connections improved cookstoves (ICS) and ovens|

 - Income generation and economic saving: the producers who were consulted said that there exists an increase in economic income since the new technology has been used.
 Furthermore, they mention that the usage of the technology has let them save costs in their production, and improve the products for sale.
 Given the benefits of the new technology for production, they say that they would be prepared to assume the total cost in order to purchase a new technology or repair it in case the current one fails.

 EnDev Peru provides more insight into the impacts of its interventions by presenting entrepreneurs whose businesses are connected to energy access (improved cookstoves and solar lamps) in their communication initiative "emprendev".
-For some impressions about successful Peruvian energy entrepreneurs have a look at this video about Lucerito Julán Castrejón promoting improved cookstoves and solar lamps and this one about Diana Paola Vasquez García who owns a solar lamp business (Spanish with English subtitles).
+For some impressions about successful Peruvian energy entrepreneurs watch this video about Lucerito Julán Castrejón promoting improved cookstoves and solar lamps, this one about Diana Paola Vasquez García who owns a solar lamp business (Spanish with English subtitles), and this video about Gladys Ramos Valdera who builds improved cookstoves that help rural families avoid smoke pollution in their homes.

 For more detailed information, see the EnDev Peru country project website www.endevperu.org.pe (available in Spanish).